Security is leadership work

 Weekly: triage and follow-through

-• Review high impact risks and overdue actions.
+• Review high-impact risks and overdue actions.

 • Confirm incidents and near misses.
 Capture lessons learned.

-• Escalate blockers.
-Remove constraints quickly.
+• Escalate blockers and remove constraints quickly.

 Monthly: controls and vendor review